William Trevor: Literary wins and nominations

-Legacies
+Legacy

 A monument to William Trevor was unveiled in Trevor's native Mitchelstown on 25 August 2004.
 It is a bronze sculpture by Liam Lavery and Eithne Ring in the form of a lectern, with an open book incorporating an image of the writer and a quotation, as well as the titles of his three Whitbread Prize-winning works, and two others of significance.

 On 23 May 2008, the eve of his 80th birthday, a commemorative plaque, indicating the house on Upper Cork Street, Mitchelstown, where Trevor was born, was unveiled by Louis McRedmond.